Shining Time Station: The Jukebox Band

+The instrumentation of the songs was performed and produced by Steve Horelick, who also arranged the vocals.
+The music was arranged by Larry Wolf.

 Segments

 The intro to each episode consists of the main theme song of the show, played to footage of the Union Pacific Steam Locomotive 844 and the credits of the series' characters.
 Only the first verse is sung for the beginning theme.
 The closing credits contain more shots of the Union Pacific 844, in addition to the full Shining Time Station theme song.
-For the Christmas special "'Tis A Gift" the footage used for the opening and closing sequences were filmed at the Grand Canyon Railway in Williams, Arizona and features their locomotive #18.
+For the Christmas special "'Tis A Gift", the footage used for the opening and closing sequences was filmed at the Grand Canyon Railway in Williams, Arizona and features their locomotive #18.